Honey is the most popular and well known product of the beehive, but there is a lot more to it than just being a tasty sweet treat.

 - Osmotic Effect: honey is a supersaturated solution, so any bacteria that come into contact with honey are desiccated.

-- Acidity: honey can be more acidic than lemon juice, and many microorganisms can not survive these levels of acidity.
+- Acidity: honey can be more acidic than lemon juice, and many microorganisms can not survive this high level of acidity.

 - Enzymes: one of the enzymes bees add to honey is called glucose oxidase, which releases hydrogen peroxide when it comes into contact with water (like in your saliva).
 This is why you get that ‘tickle’ in the back of your throat after eating a spoon of honey.